johnnymetz/johnny-metz-blog/content/posts/django-query-performance-tips.md

 draft: true
 ---

 Optimizing Django query performance is critical for building performant web applications.
 Django provides many tools and methods for optimizing database queries in its [Database access optimization](https://docs.djangoproject.com/en/4.2/topics/db/optimization/) documentation.
-In this blog post, we will explore some additional tips and tricks I've compiled over the years to help you optimize your Django queries even further.
+In this blog post, we will explore some additional tips and tricks I've compiled over the years to help you identify and optimize your slow Django queries.

-## Set a Statement Timeout
+## Set a Statement Timeout to Kill Long-Running Queries

 PostgreSQL supports a [`statement_timeout`](https://www.postgresql.org/docs/current/runtime-config-client.html#GUC-STATEMENT-TIMEOUT) parameter that allows you to set a maximum time limit per query.
 This is useful for preventing long-running queries from tying up precious resources and slowing down your application.
 At [PixieBrix](https://www.pixiebrix.com/), we've seen a few long-running queries cause a full database outage.
 Setting a statement timeout in your Django settings can help prevent this from happening.